Marine historic environment

 The Protection of Military Remains Act 1986

-An aircraft or vessel lost while on military service after 4 August 1914 may be designated a protected place.
+The 1986 Act constitutes any remains of aircraft that crashed while on military service or designated military vessels as protected places.
 While you may freely dive on a protected place, any activity that would occasion physical disturbance requires a licence from the Ministry of Defence.

 The Merchant Shipping Act 1995

-The 1995 requires that all wreck material, whether recovered from UK territorial waters or brought into the UK from outside, must be reported to the Receiver of Wreck.
+The 1995 Act requires that all wreck material, whether recovered from UK territorial waters or brought into the UK from outside, must be reported to the Receiver of Wreck.
 The receiver will try to find the owner of the material, or a museum home for any artefacts.

 There are four main types of ‘wreck' in the UK.